SEIR-7-06/Project-Wayfarer/README.md

 **Your presentation should include:**

 * Tour (demo) of your app
+* Challenges and Triumphs you encountered along the way
 * How did your group approach the requirements? (mention anything unique or creative your group chose to do)
 * What was easier than you thought?
 What was more challenging?
-* What is a lesson you will carry forward to working on your next project?
+* Words of wisdom - What advice would you give to a brand new group taking on this project
 * Shout outs for fellow students!

 ## Evaluation